-Date Resolutions Details Implementation remuneration and director remuneration reviewed by the Remuneration Committee. opinions: None.
-The Company's handling of the opinions of Independent Directors: None.
-Result: Approved by all the attended directors.
-Remuneration Committee on December 15, 2022, it was submitted to the board of directors for approval according to law.
-Approved the Company's 2022 year-end bonus standard proposed for the managerial officers and reviewed by the Remuneration Committee.
+Date Resolutions Details Implementation Approved the Company's 2023 year-end bonus standard proposed for the managerial officers and reviewed by the Remuneration Committee.
 Independent Directors' opinions: None.
 The Company's handling of the opinions of Independent Directors: None.
-Result: Approved by all the attended directors.
-After deliberation and approval by the Remuneration Committee on December 15, 2022, it was submitted to the board of directors for approval according to law.
-Approved the 2023 salary adjustment budget reviewed by the Remuneration Committee.
+Resolution: Except Director CHERN,SHYUE-JER avoided due to serving as the Company's manager, the resolution was approved by agreement of all attended directors.
+After deliberation and approval by the Remuneration Committee on December 13, 2023, it was submitted to the board of directors for approval according to law.
+Approved the 2024 salary adjustment budget reviewed by the Remuneration Committee.
 Independent Directors' opinions: None.
 The Company's handling of the opinions of Independent Directors: None.
 Result: Approved by all the attended directors.
-After deliberation and approval by the Remuneration Committee on December 15, 2022, it was submitted to the board of directors for approval according to law.
-Approved the proposal for the appropriation ratio of the directors' remuneration to net income before tax reviewed by the Remuneration Committee.
+After deliberation and approval by the Remuneration Committee on December 13, 2023, it was submitted to the board of directors for approval according to law.
+Approved the proposal for the budget appropriation of the 2024 employee remuneration and director remuneration reviewed by the Remuneration Committee.
 Independent Directors' opinions: None.
 The Company's handling of the opinions of Independent Directors: None.
 Result: Approved by all the attended directors.
-After deliberation and approval by the Remuneration Committee on December 15, 2022, it was submitted to the board of directors for approval according to law.
-Approved the proposal for the budget appropriation of the 2023 employee remuneration and director remuneration reviewed by the Remuneration Committee.
+After deliberation and approval by the Remuneration Committee on December 13, 2023, it was submitted to the board of directors for approval according to law.
+Approved the drafting of the Company's 2024 financial budget.
 Independent Directors' opinions: None.
 The Company's handling of the opinions of Independent Directors: None.
 Result: Approved by all the attended directors.
-After deliberation and approval by the Remuneration Committee on December 15, 2022, it was submitted to the board of directors for approval according to law.
-Approved the drafting of the Company's 2023 financial budget.
+It has not been announced publicly, and it will be executed according to the budget every month.
+Approved the establishment of the 2024 audit plan.
 Independent Directors' opinions: None.
 The Company's handling of the opinions of Independent Directors: None.
-Result: Approved by all It has not been announced publicly, and it will be executed according to the budget every month.

-Date Resolutions Details Implementation the attended directors.
-1 Independent Directors' opinions: None.
-Approved the proposal of formulating the general principle for the Company's pre-approved un-confirmed service policy.
-The Company's handling of the opinions of Independent Directors: None.
-Approved by the board of directors according to law.
 Result: Approved by all the attended directors.
-Independent Directors' opinions: None.
-Approved the proposal of formulating the 2023 audit plan.
-The Company's handling of the opinions of Independent Directors: None.
 Report according to the law and execute monthly according to the plan.
-Result: Approved by all the attended directors.
-Approved the 2023 audit plan of Chang York Technologies Inc., the domestic subsidiary, and the 2023 audit plans of Shiping Technology (Shenzhen), Shiping Technology (Dongguan), Shiju, Shitian, and Shizheng, important overseas subsidiaries.
+Approved the 2024 audit plan of Chank York Technologies Inc., the domestic subsidiary, and the 2024 audit plans of Shiping Technology (Shenzhen), Shiping Technology (Dongguan), Shiju, Shizheng, and Shitian, important overseas subsidiaries.
 Independent Directors' opinions: None.
 The Company's handling of the opinions of Independent Directors: None.
 Result: Approved by all the attended directors.
 Handled in accordance with Article 41 of the "Regulations Governing Establishment of Internal Control Systems by Public Companies."
-Approved the amendments to the Internal Control - Computing cycle proposal.
+Approved the motion to amend the Company's "Stock Service Handling Procedures."
 Independent Directors' opinions: None.
 The Company's handling of the opinions of Independent Directors: None.
 Result: Approved by all the attended directors.
-It has been handled in accordance with the "Guidelines for Information Security Management and Control of TWSE/TPEx Listed Companies" announced by Taiwan Stock Exchange on December 23, 2021.
-Approved the proposed amendments to the Company's "Regulations Governing the 2nd Share Repurchase & Transfer to Employee."
-Independent Directors' opinions: None.
-The Company's handling of the opinions of Independent Directors: None.
-Result: Approved by all the attended directors.
-It has been revised by the board of directors according to law and submitted to Taiwan Stock Exchange Corporation for approval.
-March 14,2023 Approved the bonus disbursement in 2022 approved by Compensation Committee.
-Independent Directors' opinions: None.
-The Company's handling of the opinions of Approved by Compensation Committee on March 8, 2022, and submitted to Board of Directors for
+Amended by the board of directors according to law.
+Approved the application for an extension of NTD 100 million for the medium-term unsecured Independent Directors' opinions: None.
+The Company's handling of the opinions Completed the credit line for contract signing and verification with YUANTA